 Matthew 27: 41-43 – So also the chief priests, with the scribes and elders, mocked him, saying, “He saved others; he cannot save himself.
 He is the King of Israel; let him come down now from the cross, and we will believe in him.
 He trusts in God; let God deliver him now, if he desires him; for he said, `I am the Son of God.’”

 To be clear, the Jesus movement seen in the NT would not have been possible without a substantial number of Jews believing in these messianic texts that were so revered by the Essenes and Zealots.
-This, of course, is why it seemed the Jewish leaders who rejected Jesus seemed to do so with relative ease.
+This of course, is why the Jewish leaders who rejected Jesus did so with relative ease.
 They simply did not hold to the same textual tradition as the early Christian church and in all fairness, the traditional 22 book OT canon demonstrates little reason to believe Jesus was the expected Messiah.
 The Messiah described in the NT, however, is a common figure in the Dead Sea Scrolls and other apocryphal texts.
 Justin Martyr speaks of this issue in his letters to Trypho the Jew.
 He references the fact that the early Christians held additional books sacred that the Jews essentially rejected, seemingly because of the Jesus movement.

 But I am far from putting reliance in your teachers, who refuse to admit that the interpretation made by the seventy elders who were with Ptolemy [king] of the Egyptians is a correct one; and they attempt to frame another.
 And I wish you to observe, that they have altogether taken away many Scriptures from the translations effected by those seventy elders who were with Ptolemy, and by which this very man who was crucified is proved to have been set forth expressly as God, and man, and as being crucified, and as dying; but since I am aware that this is denied by all of your nation, I do not address myself to these points, but I proceed to carry on my discussions by means of those passages which are still admitted by you.
 (Justin Martyr, Dialogue with Trypho, Chp 71)